Creative-NH/ID-ASG2/README.md

     - https://www.np.edu.sg
     - https://portal2.np.edu.sg

-- The banner used in the homepage was a recreation of the banner of the [NP Student Portal](https://portal2.np.edu.sg)
+- The banner used in the homepage was a recreation of the banner of the [NP Student Portal](https://portal2.np.edu.sg).
 - The clip used for the sign-in section was taken from [this promotional video](https://www.youtube.com/watch?v=opGwI2UG8iA).
-### Acknowledgements

--